roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 If you are tired of paying for features nobody uses bring your experts and engineers into the same room before the first sprint.
 The savings start before the code does.

+[^1]: Standish Group (2002). *CHAOS Report* figure cited by Mike Cohn in [LinkedIn article](https://www.linkedin.com/pulse/64-features-really-rarely-never-used-mike-cohn).
+This is an older data point used here as an illustration of the problem, not a current benchmark.
-[^nasa]: NASA (2010). *Cost of Fixing Defects*.
+[^2]: NASA (2010). *Cost of Fixing Defects*.
 [PDF](https://ntrs.nasa.gov/api/citations/20100036670/downloads/20100036670.pdf)
-[^astadia]: Astadia (2023). *Project Failure Statistics*.
+[^3]: Astadia (2023). *Project Failure Statistics*.
 [Link](https://www.astadia.com/blog/project-failure)
-[^standish]: Standish Group (2014). *CHAOS Report*, as cited by Mike Cohn in [LinkedIn article](https://www.linkedin.com/pulse/64-features-really-rarely-never-used-mike-cohn)
-[^stray]: Stray, V. G., & Moe, N. B. (2020). *Understanding Coordination in Global Software Engineering: A Mixed-Methods Study on the Use of Meetings and Slack*. arXiv:2007.02328.
+[^4]: Stray, V. G., & Moe, N. B. (2020). *Understanding Coordination in Global Software Engineering: A Mixed-Methods Study on the Use of Meetings and Slack*. arXiv:2007.02328.
 [PDF](https://arxiv.org/pdf/2007.02328.pdf)
-[^bjarnason]: Bjarnason, E., Rasmusson, A., Unterkalmsteiner, M., Engström, E., & Gorschek, T. (2023). *Challenges and Practices in Aligning Requirements with Verification and Validation: A Case Study of Six Companies*. arXiv:2307.12489.
+[^5]: Bjarnason, E., Rasmusson, A., Unterkalmsteiner, M., Engström, E., & Gorschek, T. (2023). *Challenges and Practices in Aligning Requirements with Verification and Validation: A Case Study of Six Companies*. arXiv:2307.12489.
 [PDF](https://arxiv.org/pdf/2307.12489.pdf)